Exterior and Setting:

 *Several small deli's and an ice cream shop are in Monument Beach, about a 10 minute walk along the shoreline.

-*Public boat launch in nearby Monument Beach.
+*Public boat launch is located in nearby Monument Beach, about a mile away.

 During some phases of the moon, high tide comes up to the seawall.